 ‘Why’ questions are often rooted in judgement and create defensiveness in the other person.
 They hit the red panic button in the receiver that makes them ask themselves, “What did I do wrong?” or “How can I prove that I’m worthy?”
 Suddenly more fear is in the conversation than you intend.

 The other button is the green ‘I’m valued button.’
 These are not the dynamics you want to create in a successful debrief after a powerful experience.
-‘How?’ and ‘What?’ questions allow for a more complete story of what is really happening without all the fear, judgement and defense.
+‘How?’ and ‘What?’ questions allow for a more complete story of what is really happening without all the fear, judgement and defence.

 Will and Chad’s invitation: Ask questions rooted in your natural, genuine curiosity that start with ‘How?’ or ‘What?’ and see what happens for you.
 Let experience be the teacher.